 Sushma’s second solo exhibition titled, “Chaitya,” was held in 2010 at Siddhartha Art Gallery.
 As a conceptual artist, she lets the concept lead her to the necessary medium in which to communicate the most effectively.
 Although her work is diverse, there is a pervasive philosophy of achieving balance in life; Sushma requests her audience to question the causes of imbalance.

-Painting and Printmaking
+Cityscape, Painting and Printmaking

-The artist paints the myriad faces of the city in perfect symphony to develop an interesting imagery of colorful “City Skylines”.
-He creates rows after rows of panoramic rooftops in an amazing ensemble of pagoda like structures with minimum appearances of Buddhist stupas or pagoda tops.
+The artist paints the myriad faces of the city in perfect symphony to develop interesting imagery of colorful “City Skylines”.
+He creates rows after rows of panoramic rooftops in an amazing ensemble of pagoda, like structures with minimum appearances of Buddhist stupas or pagoda tops.
 Over it, dominant oriental paper lanterns seem suspended in the air.
 The painting has admirably expressed the old charm and mysticism of Kathmandu in his own artistic language.

-Uma Shanker Shah is a renowned and award winning artist from Nepal.
+Uma Shanker Shah is a renowned and award-winning artist from Nepal.
 He was born in Janakpur in 1963.
 After his graduation in Painting (1988), he pursued further education in Painting and completed his post-graduation in 1991.
 Between 1984 and 2017, his solo shows have been exhibited in different galleries, mostly in Jahagir Art Gallery, Bombay, Shreedharni Art Gallery, New Delhi, India Visual Art Gallery, New Delhi, Gallery Ganesha, New Delhi, Juno Art Gallery, South Korea, Siddhartha Art Gallery, Nepal.
 He has also participated in international shows in Bharat Triennale, Asian Museum Japan, France Triennale, Bangladesh Biennale, and Miami Art Fest Doral.

 He has participated in several other solo shows and group shows held nationally and internationally.
 He has won the Best Etching Award at Art Fest Doral in Miami twice in 2013 and 2014.
-His works incorporate the forms and contents of early Nepali religious and folk arts and they depict the image of nature and Hindu mythologies appealing for the preservation of natural and cultural heritage of Nepal.
+His works incorporate the forms and contents of early Nepali religious and folk arts and they depict the image of nature and Hindu mythologies appealing for the preservation of the natural and cultural heritage of Nepal.
 He is presently a Lecturer of Painting in Tribhuwan University, Department of Fine Arts, Kirtipur Kathmandu, Nepal.

 Umesh Shah is a painter from Sarlahi Nepal.
-Growing up in the sarlahi southern part/ countryside of Nepal, Umesh Shah observed his grandmother making traditional Mithila art on the walls during family functions and festivities.
+Growing up in the Sarlahi southern part/ countryside of Nepal, Umesh Shah observed his grandmother making traditional Mithila art on the walls during family functions and festivities.
 These early moments of watching village women paint their stylized figures and motifs with natural pigments and clay would become a source of inspiration for Umesh.
 Mithila art and it’s motifs ultimately became the signature style that viewers and collectors today have come to recognize as Umesh Shah.

-Umesh Shah has already done six solo exhibitions in Nepal and India and participated in three national exhibition and many group exhibitions and workshops in Nepal, India, Japan, Taiwan and Russia.
+Umesh Shah has already done six solo exhibitions in Nepal and India and participated in three national exhibitions and many group exhibitions and workshops in Nepal, India, Japan, Taiwan and Russia.
 He has participated in 1st Print Biennale India 2018.
-His works are in major public and private collec- tions in Nepal, India, China, Taiwan, Europe, South America and USA.
+His works are in major public and private collections in Nepal, India, China, Taiwan, Europe, South America and the USA.